 - Security Testing: Testing an application to validate if the information system protects data or not.

 The Test strategy should make sure that all the quality and performance guidelines are met.
 A few pointers in this area:

-1) Selection of the devices – Analyze the market and choose the devices that are widely used.
+1) Selection of the devices: Analyze the market and choose the devices that are widely used.
 (This decision mostly relies on the clients.
-The client or the app builders consider the popularity factor of a certain devices as well as the marketing needs for the application to decide what handsets to use for testing.)
+The client or the app builders consider the popularity factor of certain devices as well as the marketing needs for the application to decide what handsets to use for testing.)

-2) Emulators – The use of these is extremely useful in the initial stages of development, as they allow quick and efficient checking of the app.
-Emulator is a system that runs software from one environment to another environment without changing the software itself.
-It duplicates the features and work on real system.
+2) Emulators: The use of these is extremely useful in the initial stages of development, as they allow quick and efficient checking of the app.
+The emulator is a system that runs software from one environment to another environment without changing the software itself.
+It duplicates the features and works on the real system.

 Types of Mobile Emulators